Man, woman shot and killed at Fort Pierce apartment complex

 The couple was transported by the St. Lucie County Fire District to Lawnwood Regional Medical Center, where they died from their injuries.

 The female victim was identified as Emily Marie Gordon, 25, of Fort Pierce.
-Police have not released the name of the 26-year-old man who was killed in the shooting.
+Police identified the male victim as Phillip James Simmons Jr., 26, of Jennings, Fla.

 Police said the shooter is described as a black man with a large build, about 5 feet 6 inches tall, possibly with hair twists.
 He was last seen wearing a black hooded sweatshirt and orange shorts.